ali-rn/DS4002-CS3/README.md

 Kidney Tumor Segmentation case study by Ali Nilforoush

 ## Repository Directory
+📂 Data

+│-- 📂 Checkpoints

+│-- 📂 Comparison_Results

+│-- 📂 Preprocessing

-📂 Data - directions on how to import and process the KiTS23 dataset
+│-- data_import_process.md - directions on how to import and process the KiTS23 dataset

-│--

 📂 Materials - articles and code

-│-- About_Data.md - link to the webpage of dataset source
+│-- About_Dataset.md - link to the webpage of dataset source

-│-- article1

-│-- article2

-│-- startercode
+│-- DL_Segmentation_RT_Overview.pdf - review article on deep learning segmentation in radiotherapy

+│-- Kidney_Cancer_Overview.pdf - overview on kidney cancer and treatments

 Hook.pdf